Toyota Stout: Second generation (K40/100; 1960–1978)

-Due to complaints in export markets about limited cabin space, a new cabin expanded by 5 cm was introduced.
-In order to stay under the Japanese maximum length of 4.7 m this required the design of a new rear bed for the long wheelbase versions, while the shorter models instead received a correspondingly lengthened wheelbase to accommodate the longer cab.
-With the introduction of the slightly larger 2R engine, the Lite Stout became the RK43, while the 1.75 ton 1500 became the RK47.
+Due to complaints in export markets about limited cabin space, a new cabin expanded by 50 mm was introduced along with another facelift in 1964.
+Instead of lengthening the vehicle, Toyota opted a new shorter rear bed – from 2275 mm to 2225 mm – for the long wheelbase heavy-duty Stout, but this version was not offered in Japan despite the new version was still under the Japanese maximum length of 4.7 m.
+The shorter Light Stout instead received a correspondingly lengthened wheelbase to accommodate the longer cab.
+South African Stouts kept using a simplified version of the original bed, even after the longer cabin had been introduced, as they were not affected by Japanese regulations on overall length.
+Bed length was thus 2310 mm, longer than elsewhere.
+Also in this facelift, the 1.5-litre engine was replaced by the slightly larger 2R unit (1,490 cc), the Lite Stout became the RK43, while the 1.75 ton Stout became the RK47.

 There was also the RK47P, a one-tonne six-seater medium duty version with the same 70 PS 2R engine.
 Another update and facelift occurred in September 1967 with the introduction of the RK101.
 This also spelled the end of all 1.5-litre models for Japan, although they continued to be available in export markets.
-In some markets (e.g. North America) the Stout was replaced by the slightly smaller Hilux in 1969 but in many other markets (e.g. South-East Asia and Australia) it was sold alongside the Hilux as a heavier-duty alternative.
+In some markets (e.g. North America) the Stout was replaced by the slightly smaller Hilux in 1969, but in many other markets (e.g. Southeast Asia and Australia) it was sold alongside the Hilux as a heavier-duty alternative.

-The RK101 used the 1994 cc 5R engine.
+The RK101 used the 1,994 cc 5R engine.
 Its 93 PS in Japanese trim, combined with low gearing for higher load capacity, provided a top speed of only 110 km/h.
 In later versions higher compression meant that power increased to 98 PS at 5200 rpm.
-The engine displacement remained under 2.0 litres so as to offer Japanese buyers some tax advantages when it came time to pay the Japanese annual road tax.
+The engine displacement remained under 2.0-litre so as to offer Japanese buyers some tax advantages when it came time to pay the Japanese annual road tax.
+South African production later switched to the 2.0-litre RK101 series, available as a flush-side pickup, a dropside, or a chassis/cab.
+There was also a 2.0-litre version of the South Africa Stallion (RK44).
 The South African RK101 claimed 79 kW SAE at 5200 rpm.
 Export models to DIN specifications claimed 95 hp.